flexera-public/policy_templates/tools/policy_sync/README.md

 ![Policy Sync]("policy_sync.png")

+## Prerequisites
+This policy uses [Credentials](https://docs.flexera.com/flexera/EN/Automation/ManagingCredentialsExternal.htm) for authenticating to datasources -- in order to apply this policy you must have a Credential registered in the system that is compatible with this policy.
+If there are no Credentials listed when you apply the policy, please contact your Flexera Org Admin and ask them to register a Credential that is compatible with this policy.
+The information below should be consulted when creating the credential(s).

+- [**Flexera Credential**](https://docs.flexera.com/flexera/EN/Automation/ProviderCredentials.htm#Flexera) (*provider=flexera*) which has the following roles:
+  - `policy_designer`
+  - `policy_manager`

+The [Provider-Specific Credentials](https://docs.flexera.com/flexera/EN/Automation/ProviderCredentials.htm) page in the docs has detailed instructions for setting up Credentials for the most common providers.

 ## Usage

 - The Policy Template Synchronization Policy Template will need to be uploaded to your account and set active.